visualcurrent/Notion-2-Obsidan/README.md

 The resulting archive can be extracted and opened as, or added to, an Obsidian vault.

 ## The Problem with your Notion Export
 Out of the box, the export files that Notion provides do not migrate to Obsidian very well.
-All external links will work.
-But the hierarchical structure of your pages can only be navigated using Obsidian’s file explorer.
-None of the internal navigation links work, which also means there won’t be any backlinks or connections in Obsidian's Graph View.
-Embedded images also won’t show.
-All of this can be remedied in the following outline.
+All external links will work, but:

+- The hierarchical structure of your pages can only be navigated using Obsidian’s file explorer.
+- None of the internal navigation links work, which also means there won’t be any backlinks or connections in Obsidian's Graph View.
+- None of the content in your Notion tables will be viewable.
+- Embedded images also won’t show.

+All of this is remedied by this script.
 Note however, that Notion comments do NOT appear to be included in their export files.

-There will be five types of links in the exported files to modify:
-- External links which can be ignored, as they are in a compatible format
-- User generated Internal Links
-- Two types of Notion generated Internal Links
-- And possibly some blank links that need correction

-There may also be some *.csv* files that will need to be converted to *.md* files.

 ## Methodology